-- 26. It is key that the reviewer is satisfied that, from the perspective of the provider the service has been rendered and from the perspective of recipient, the service provides economic or commercial value to enhance its commercial position and the recipient would have paid for the activity or else performed the service itself. - 27.
-It is not always possible to provide incontrovertible evidence that links a particular associate to the benefit derived from a particular service.
-For example a worldwide sales drive headed up by a senior director.
-It may be that some sale improvement or cost reductions can be attributed to the activity other benefits may be harder to attribute for example to maintain profile in the market.
+26. It is key that the reviewer is satisfied that from the perspective of the provider the service has been rendered and from the perspective of recipient the service provides economic or commercial value to enhance its commercial position and the recipient would have paid for the activity or else performed the service itself.

+- 27. It is not always possible to provide incontrovertible evidence that links a particular associate to the benefit derived from a particular service.
 A reasonable interpretation should be made of available evidence supported by any MNE representations.
-The principle that all costs are allocable should be remembered and therefore if a service cost is not felt to be attributable to one particular associate it must be allocated to another. - 28.
+The principle that all costs are allocable should be remembered and therefore if a service cost is not felt to be attributable to one particular associate it must be allocated to another GERMANY: , subject to the respective domestic law which may not allow a full deduction of those costs.. - 28.
 As mentioned above the degree of certainty a reviewer requires in accepting the provision of a service meets the arm's length standard will vary from case to case.
-Given the routine nature, commonplace provision and low value of the services coupled with any supportive narrative explanation verification of the type of service addressed by the guidelines in this paper should not be a contentious issue
+Given the routine nature, commonplace provision and low value adding of the services coupled with a supporting narrative explanation verification of the type of service addressed by the guidelines in this paper should not be a contentious issue

-7.2 Cost pools:
+7.2 Cost pools